 Prescription only Anti-diabetic

-Prescription only Available as Human insulin Glucotrol Used for (click to learn more) Human insulin Glucotrol Risk factors for serious side effects Human insulin Glucotrol Detailed Humulin (Human Insulin) risks & warnings » › Use of other blood sugar lowering medicines › Alcohol › Intense physical activity › History of sulfa allergies Detailed Glucotrol (Glipizide) risks & warnings » Pregnancy category Human insulin Glucotrol
+Prescription only Available as Human Insulin Glucotrol Used for (click to learn more) Human Insulin Glucotrol Risk factors for serious side effects Human Insulin Glucotrol Detailed Humulin (Human Insulin) risks & warnings » › Use of other blood sugar lowering medicines › Alcohol › Intense physical activity › History of sulfa allergies Detailed Glucotrol (Glipizide) risks & warnings »

-Alcohol No specific alcohol-related info. › Avoid drinking alcohol.
+Alcohol Human Insulin Glucotrol No alcohol related info. › Avoid drinking alcohol.

-Kidneys and liver No specific kidneys and liver-related info. › Might be a better choice for people with kidney problems compared to similar drugs because Glipizide isn't processed by the kidneys.
+Kidneys and liver Human Insulin Glucotrol No kidneys and liver related info. › Might be a better choice for people with kidney problems compared to similar drugs because Glipizide isn't processed by the kidneys.